hashicorp/terraform-provider-azurerm/website/docs/d/data_migration_service.html.markdown

 The following attributes are exported:

-* `id` - Resource ID of data migration service.
+* `id` - The ID of Data Migration Service.

 * `location` - Azure location where the resource exists.

-* `virtual_subnet_id` - The ID of the virtual subnet resource to which the data migration service exists.
+* `subnet_id` - The ID of the virtual subnet resource to which the data migration service exists.

 * `sku_name` - The sku name of data migration service.

-* `type` - The resource type chain (e.g. virtualMachines/extensions)

 * `kind` - The resource kind.